mstksg/inCode/copy/entries/io-purity.md

 In retrospect, the solution seems obvious.
 A functional program does what it does best --- return an object, purely.
-This object is the actual computation itself, which can be pure or impure, deterministic or undeterministic --- we just pass it off, and the runtime environment can do whatever it wants with it.
+This object is the actual computation itself, which can be pure or impure, deterministic or nondeterministic --- we just pass it off, and the execution environment can do whatever it wants with it.
 Not our problem anymore!
 This is the difference between evaluation (the pure process) and execution (the impure one).

-In this sense, any language that deals with IO this way is, as a consequence, non-strict in its IO executions (that is, evaluating an IO statement doesn't actually "execute" anything...it really wouldn't even make sense in this context!).
-The language itself may be strict or lazy, but this won't change whether or not the IO is actually evaluated.

 We have the best of both worlds.
 Purity and...well, usefulness!